lgnbhl/BFS/README.md

 stability and reproducibility.

-You can manually find the `number_bfs` by opening the official webpage and looking for the “FSO number”.
+You can manually find the `number_bfs` by opening the official webpage and looking for the “FSO number”, as showed below.

 ``` r
 # open Uni students dataset webpage